jaeoh2/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Dataset
 The dataset collected from [Udacity Self-driving simulator](https://github.com/udacity/self-driving-car-sim).
 The train data collected from each track A and B courses in 3-laps.
 Each images has 160x320x3 pixels and has 3 different camera viewpoint as center,left and right.
 For my train data has 13,977 examples and it augmented to 258,600 training samples.
 ### Dataset Exploration
-*plt df hist images
+* plt df hist images

 The collected dataset is biased to 0 deg steering angle state.
 I applied data balancing approach to my dataset.

-*plt balanced hist images
+* plt balanced hist images

 ### Augmentation
 #### Random brightness
-#### Random shadow
 #### Random flip image

 ### Preprocessing
-Cropping and Resizing
-Tested color spaces(YUV, HSV) but RGB was best for my cases.
+Cropping, Resizing and RGB color spaces
+ * plt cropping and resizing images

 ---